itom-project/plugins/Ximea/docs/ximea.rst

 Changelog
 ==========

-* itom setup 1.2.0: This plugin has been compiled using the XimeaAPI 4.0.0.5
+* itom setup 1.2.0: This plugin has been compiled using the Ximea API 4.0.0.5
-* itom setup 1.3.0: This plugin has been compiled using the XimeaAPI 4.0.0.5
+* itom setup 1.3.0: This plugin has been compiled using the Ximea API 4.0.0.5
-* itom setup 1.4.0: This plugin has been compiled using the XimeaAPI 4.0.0.5
+* itom setup 1.4.0: This plugin has been compiled using the Ximea API 4.0.0.5
-* itom setup 2.0.0: This plugin has been compiled using the XimeaAPI 4.4.0
+* itom setup 2.0.0: This plugin has been compiled using the Ximea API 4.4.0